stackblitz/docs/docs/platform/webcontainers/browser-support.md

 ## Firefox

-We have alpha support for Firefox.
+We have beta support for Firefox.
 Please try it and [share feedback with us](https://github.com/stackblitz/webcontainer-core/issues/new/choose)!

 As mentioned above, Firefox does not fully support the required mode for cross-origin isolation, so you might encounter limitations when **running a server in a preview window** within the StackBlitz editor.
 Third-party assets might get blocked due to the limitations of cross-origin isolation policies.
 However, you can work around this by opening your server preview in a separate window.